 Decide if the app should train itself based on what you just played

 Play again, with more accurate, more sensitive accompaniment from the newly “educated” AI accompaniment

 All the complexity of the AI predictive engine, the machine learning, the audio cancelation, and time-stretching, were taken out of the UI and hidden.

 Watch a wide range of musicians play with Cadenza.
 Each one of them is accompanied by exactly the same “track,” yet each performance is unique and personal—right down to the mistakes and restarts, which don't faze Cadenza at all.

-Musicians have a 400-year-old problem
+Page-turning is a 400-year-old problem for musicians

 There is a centuries-old pain point for musicians called “page turning.”
 It's so much a part of being a musician that it informs how publishers design printed music layouts.
 “Page turner” is an actual job at some concerts for a person to sit quietly by the pianist, only to stand up and turn the page whenever the time comes.